Jubilee Hall

 - Maintain a GPA of 3.0 or higher for elementary/special education program, secondary education, and secondary/special education.

 - All students are evaluated each semester as part of an academic standing review.
-If any education major’s (early childhood/elementary/ special education, secondary education, secondary/special education 4+2 program or B.S.E./M.A. with A.B.A.)
-GPA falls below a 3.0, the student is considered ‘on probation’ from their education program and may not take additional education classes nor continue fieldwork.
+If any candidate's GPA falls below a 3.0, the student is considered ‘on probation’ from their education program and may not take additional education classes nor continue fieldwork.
+Continued advisement is provided in conjunction with advisers from the student's second major or area of study.
 If the candidate’s GPA remains below a 3.0 for another consecutive semester, the student is at-risk for dismissal from the Department.
 The student may pursue an alternative major within the College or University, subject to admission requirements.

 - Students on probation or who are dismissed may be readmitted and permitted to take education classes if they raise the GPA to 3.0 or higher.
 Re-admittance into the major may only occur one time.
 Failure to maintain the 3.0 a second time leads to permanent dismissal from the Department.

-- Each education program requires clinical experiences and a culminating clinical practice.
-Candidates must fully meet the requirements of the clinical component of their program (including specified number of hours, course related assessments, and evaluation forms).
+- Each education program leading to certification requires clinical experiences and a culminating clinical practice.
+Candidates must meet the requirements of the clinical component of their program (including specified number of hours, course related assessments, and evaluation forms).

 - All education majors: